 Discover the peaks and valleys of Tuscany’s most beautiful mountains.
 Hike in the marble rich Apuan Alps.
 Explore the lush green valleys of northern Tuscany.
-Or walk the ancient woods of the Casentino Forests National Park.
+Walk through the Chianti vineyards, or the ancient woods of the Casentino Forests National Park.

 If you are giddy about mountains, a holiday spent hiking in Tuscany won’t disappoint.
 It has a range of great possibilities for hiking and mountain walking.
 The landscapes vary from dramatic cliffs to wide verdant plains, with hidden waterfalls and clumps of thick forest.
 Dotted throughout are ancient stone hamlets and once mighty castles.
 There’s no lack of things to discover while hiking in Tuscany.